mavoll/MotionPathsExtraction/README.md

 UNDER CONSTRUCTION

-per_process_gpu_mem_fraction = 0.1

-imutils_queue_size = 128

-download detectron ressources (weights and configfiles) from here and extract to MotionPathsExtraction root directory or change folder path in config.ini and let detectron download corresponding resources detectron_download_cache

-download deep_sort ressources (tf model to generate person re-identification features) from here and extract to MotionPathsExtraction root directory

-copy into or let auto download by chainer into:
-$HOME/.chainer/dataset/pfnet/chainercv/models

 empfehle papers
 Multi object and classes detection and tracking pipeline to extract motion paths of objects like vehicles and pedestrians from videos.